Use your skills and earn money with your work

 automated methods are always more reliable than human inspection. problem is that automation is maintianed by humans too. i'll be opting for a method that measures electrical impedance between links. that requires the least amount of moving parts.

-Ibrahim Sanih Ahmed 6 months ago
+Ibrahim Sanih Ahmed over 11 years ago

 @Simonr